Research in my laboratory

 free-living

 animals based on the sounds they produce.
-Presently, I am using ALS
+Presently, we are using ALS

 technology to study the ecology of vocal duetting behaviour in tropical

-birds in Costa Rica and the evolution of communication networks in
+birds in Costa Rica, the evolution of communication networks in

 On campus at the University of Windsor, I run